Writing a Life Coach Business Plan: 6 Tips for Success

 6. Commit to a Timeline

 Now that your business structure and long-term goals are clear, it’s time to define your next major milestones.
-You can set these goals every month, quarter, and year, using your business plan as your north star.
+You can use your business plan as your north star and set goals for every:

 Though it’s best to stay consistent with the fundamentals of your business, you can revise your business plan from time to time.
-As you keep growing it over the years, you’ll be more clear on how you can capture its essence and market it effectively.
+As you keep growing it over the years, you’ll be clearer on how you can capture its essence and market it effectively.

-Follow This Template to Write Your Life Coach Business Plan
+Follow This Business Plan Template to Write Your Life Coach Business Plan

-Lastly, we want to make it as easy as possible for you to create a simple coaching business plan and move on to growing your business.
+Lastly, we want to make it as easy as possible for you to create a simple coaching business plan and move on to growing your own coaching business.

 Here’s a handy step-by-step life coach business plan example that you can follow to get started.